 Indicates the power level when the internal combustion engine is due to start.
 If the symbol is not filled in, it means that the combustion engine is not in use.

 Indicator that shows that the hybrid battery is being charged, e.g. if the brake pedal is gently depressed.

 The pointer in the hybrid gauge indicates the amount of engine power requested by the driver by regulating the accelerator pedal.
 The higher the reading on the scale, the more power is requested by the driver in the current gear.
-The marking between the lightning bolt and the drop indicates the transition point where the electric motor stops working and the combustion engine takes over.
+The marker between the lightning flash and the drop shows the point at which the internal combustion engine starts.

 The car is started but stationary, no power is requested.